Counter Terrorism Department (Pakistan): Formation and organization

-Bureaus

 CTD Sindh

 In Sindh, the CTD bureau is led by an additional inspector-general of police, and has several other sub-bureaus established all over Karachi.

 Other CTD sub-bureaus are located in Larkana, Sukkar, Hyderabad, and Mirpur, and are each led by a superintendent of police (SP).
 In Karachi, the CTD bureaus work on crime scene investigations, interrogations of suspects, antiterrorism, and intelligence in the city.
 In 2023, the Sindh government has increased the CTD budget by Rs2.83 billion rupees, which will be used to acquire equipment and weapons for CTD worth Rs72.28 million.
 Additionally, new vehicles worth Rs800 million will be purchased for the officers and staff in order to extend the CTD throughout Sindh.

 In 2010, the TPP coordinated a terrorist attack at the CID building in Karachi, nearly destroying the entire headquarters.
 Since 2010, Karachi CTD personnel have engaged in police encounters, shoot-outs, murder cases, and high speed chases involving the al-Qaeda and TTP terrorists.
 In 2015, CTD teams gunned down four al-Qaeda operatives after a high speed chase took place in Qayyumabad in Karachi.
-Due to the highly penetrative skills of CTD Sindh, cells belonging to the various terrorists organizations, have been dismantled, the security situation of Sindh, most importantly in Karachi, have seen drastic improvement.
-The separatist insurgency in Sindh has also been an utter failure and was not able to ignite beyond a certain limit.
-Presently, the CTD Sindh is aggressively going after the remaining separatists cells active in Urban and Rural Sindh.
+On January 8, 2025, The CTD Karachi In-charge Raja Umar Khattab, along with other CTD officials were dismissed from their positions following a short kidnapping in which CTD had been allegedly involved.
+The kidnapping resulted in an illegal transfer of over $340 million dollars (PKR 94.588 billion rupees) in cryptocurrency.

 CTD Punjab

-The Punjab Police's CID bureau was renamed the Counter Terrorism Department in line with similar renamings across Pakistan in 2010.
+The Punjab Police's CID bureau was renamed the Counter Terrorism Department in line with similar renaming across Pakistan in 2010.
 After a restructuring in 2015, the CTD was assigned additional terrorism-related functions beyond its traditional intelligence duties.
 Operational counter terrorism forces were also allocated to the CTD with the creation of the Counter Terrorism Force, made up of specially trained police officers and potentially military personnel.